falconry/falcon/docs/api/errors.rst

 Error Handling
 ==============

-When a request results in an error condition, you *could* manually set the error status, appropriate response headers, and even an error body using the ``resp`` object.
+When a request results in an error condition, you can manually set the error status, appropriate response headers, and even an error body using the ``resp`` object.
 However, Falcon tries to make things a bit easier and more consistent by providing a set of error classes you can raise from within